alfficcadenti/splinterlands-bot/README.md

 ## How to start the BOT:

+REQUIREMENT: You need to install NodeJS from https://nodejs.org/en/download/

-to start BOT login routine. you need to create the .env file and include the username and password (file with no name, only starting dot to create a hidden file) in the root folder, example:
+To start BOT login routine. you need to create the .env file and include the username and password (file with no name, only starting dot to create a hidden file) in the root folder, example:

 - `ACCOUNT=youraccountname`
 - `PASSWORD=yourpostingpassword`